How does the German state support families?

 Furthermore, there are minimum and maximum limits for the parental allowance.
 Depending on your previous income, your basic parental allowance ("Basiselterngeld") will be at least €300 and no more than €1800 per month.
 With the "ElterngeldPlus", you will receive between €150 to €900 per month.
 In case you did not have any income before the childbirth, you will be entitled to the minimum parental allowance, i.e. €150 or rather €300 per month.
 Important: If you work while receiving a parental allowance, the amount of your parental allowance will be cut according to your wages.

-With the help of a parental allowance calculator, you can estimate which option (basic parental allowance, "Elterngeldplus" or a combination of both) is best for you.
+With the help of a parental allowance calculator, you can estimate which option (basic parental allowance, "Elterngeldplus", "Partnerschaftsbonus" or a combination of them) is best for you.
 On familienportal.de, you will find a so-called "quick calculator" as well as a parental allowance calculator which offers you a detailed estimation based on your situation.

 Please note: If you (as a married couple) know early on that you want to apply for parental allowance, you should change your tax bracket ("Steuerklasse ") to increase your net income.
 The primary parent who will receive parental allowance should switch to tax bracket III.
 As a father-to-be, you need to do so at least seven months before the childbirth- as a mother-to-be, you are advised to do so before your maternity protection starts.
 Find out more about taxes in our chapter "Tax return".

 You need to apply for parental allowance at the parental benefit centre ("Elterngeldstelle") of your federal state.
 You can find the branch office responsible for you on elterngeld.net.
 There is an application form which you must complete.
-In Bavaria and Saxony, you must apply online; but in other federal states, you need to send the application per post.
+You can apply online or send your application to the office responsible per post.
 You will find the application form as well as the parental benefit centre responsible for you on familienportal.de.

 On the application form, you must indicate which parent wishes to receive the parental allowance for which period.
-You will have the chance to change the allocation and periods once -and in exceptional cases, twice - later.
-In case you are married or share custody, both parents must sign the application.
+You will have the chance to change the allocation and periods once -and, in exceptional cases, twice - later.
+In case you are married or share custody, both parents/legal guardians must sign the application.

-Please note: You can apply for parental allowance until the child is 14 months old.
-It is best to apply not according to calendar months, but based on the child's age.
+Please note: It is best to apply not according to calendar months but based on the child's exact date of birth and age.
 If you count calendar months, you will ultimately receive less money.

 For the application, you need the following documents: